May 21 - June 23

 Shaun Higgins (Curator of Pictorial at the Auckland War Memorial Museum)

 AV and Photography Galleries.

-Drawn together by a mutual fascination for the exquisite decay of these images on glass and film, the group “collaborate” with the archive to create narratives drawing on two themes in Collin’s work; imagery of kauri logging and photographs of brides.
-The bridal portraits are heavily degraded; pocked and mouldy through the indignities of time.
-There is a sense of loss and passing, as we gaze through the defilement of the negatives into these threshold moments, figures merging with medium, redolent of human hope and expectation.
+Drawn together by a mutual fascination for the exquisite decay of these images on glass and film, the group ‘collaborates’ with the archive to create narratives drawing on two themes in Collins’ work: imagery of kauri logging; and photographs of brides.
+The bridal portraits are heavily degraded, pocked and mouldy through the indignities of time.
+There is a sense of loss and passing, and as we gaze through the defilement of the negatives into these threshold moments, figures merge with medium, redolent of human hope and expectation.

 Maree Sheehan (Ngāti Maniapoto-Waikato, Ngāti Tuwharetoa, Raukawa, Ngāti Tahu- Ngāti Whaoa) has been writing music and songs for over twenty years.
 An acclaimed mentor for emerging talent, Maree is also a sound designer and writes original music for various media and for other artists.
 She is currently developing an innovative project in sonic portraiture toward an expression of Wāhine Māori identity.

 Shaun Higgins is Curator, Pictorial at Auckland War Memorial Museum | Tāmaki Paenga Hira.
 He looks after photography and artwork collections in a documentary heritage context focusing on research topics such as New Zealand photographic history, photographic technology identification and attribution.
 In spare time he plays with cameras old and new in order to live and breathe the practice of photography in all its forms.